Serbian cuisine: Relishes

-Dairy
+Dairy products

 Dairy products are an important part of the Serbian diet.
-Fermented products such as sour milk, kajmak, yogurt and pavlaka are common breakfast foods, consumed daily.
-White cheeses, called sir are much more common in Serbia than yellow cheeses.
+Fermented products such as buttermilk and soured milk (Kiselo mleko), kajmak, yogurt, strained yogurt, and smetana/pavlaka are common breakfast foods, consumed daily.
+White cheeses (sir), are much more common in Serbia than yellow cheeses.
 There are numerous varieties, some of which have been awarded for their quality, such as the white cheese with walnuts from Babine, which won the 2012 "best autochtonic cheese" award.
 Serbian Pule cheese, made from donkey milk, is the most expensive cheese in the world.
 Although less common, several yellow cheese are locally produced.

 Meat products

 Traditional Serbian meat products are simple ham, bacon, dry ribs, and a kind of pork rinds called čvarci.
 They are usually produced every autumn or in early winter, during an event called svinjokolj, where pigs are slaughtered and meat is preserved for the winter.
-Cured meats, bacon, salo, čvarci, sausages such as krvavica, and kulen are produced.
+Cured meats, bacon, salo, čvarci, sausages (kobasice) such as krvavica, and kulen are produced.
 Offal and cheaper cuts of meat are utilized as well, and made into processed products such as švargla.

-Serbian meat products—especially those which attained protected designation of origin status—include:
+Many meat products have attained protected designation of origin (OGP).